christopherwoodall/milgram-pi/.github/README.md

-# Milgram Pi
+# Milgram-Pi
-## Use at your own risk.
-Run Stanley Milgram's famous experiment with a Raspberry Pi and MCP.
+Proxy local MCP calls to a Raspberry Pi to control a relay module.

 ## Bill of Materials
 - Raspberry Pi
-- TENS Unit
 - Relay Module

 ## Getting Started

+![](docs/sequence_diagram.jpg)

 Flash the Raspberry Pi with the OS of your choice and enable SSH.
-Follow the pinout and wiring guide to connect the Raspberry Pi to the relay module and the TENS unit.
-After that run the following commands to install the required libraries and run the script.
+Follow the pinout and wiring guide to connect the Raspberry Pi and the relay module.
+After that run the following commands to install the required libraries and run the scripts.

-![](docs/sequence_diagram.jpg)

 ### On the Host